 It’s crucial for anyone suffering from joint pain or discomfort to schedule an appointment with the doctor to identify the cause and most beneficial treatment plan.

-Providers of the home care Towson seniors trust, Absolute Companion Care is here to offer assistance in a variety of ways for those challenged by any condition of aging.
+As a top provider of non-medical home care in Towson and the surrounding areas, Absolute Companion Care is here to offer assistance in a variety of ways for those challenged by any condition of aging.
 Whether the need is for help with duties around the house such as cleaning, organizing, and preparing meals, transportation to medical appointments and other outings, help with safe bathing and dressing, or simply a pleasant companion to enhance quality of life, we’re available with the individualized care each individual needs.

 Contact us to learn more about our in-home senior care solutions or to schedule a free in-home assessment by calling 410-357-9640.